cerberauth/cyber-security-acronyms/README.md

 **SAML** (Security Assertion Markup Language)
 : An open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
 SAML is an XML-based markup language for security assertions (statements that service providers use to make access-control decisions).

+**SAST** (Static Application Security Testing)
+: A type of security testing that relies on examining the source code of an application to identify security vulnerabilities.

 **SCIM** (System for Cross-domain Identity Management) : A standard for automating the exchange of user identity information between identity domains, or IT systems.
 It aims to simplify user provisioning and management in the cloud by defining a schema for representing users and groups and a RESTful API for managing these objects.
 The protocol is designed to be simple and extensible, and it is based on standard web technologies such as HTTP and JSON.